waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `notepad_refactor_assistant`: Agent to help refactor the notepad.
 - `debugging_assistant`: Agent that analyzes and corrects faulty Python scripts.
 - `puzzle_solver_strategist`: Agent that suggests the next hypothesis for a puzzle.
+- `farfetchd_puzzle_solver`: Agent that analyzes the Farfetch'd puzzle and suggests next steps.

 ## Untested Mechanics & Hypotheses
 - Test the damage of EMBER vs. QUICK ATTACK on a Water-type.